-Full detailed profile on Malcolm "Mac" Scorpio Played by John Joseph Robert York on General Hospital Daytime Soap Opera.
+Malcolm "Mac" Scorpio (as played by John Joseph Robert York on General Hospital)

-Who played Malcolm "Mac" Scorpio over the years
+Who's played Malcolm "Mac" Scorpio over the years?

 John J. York (14 February 1991 - present)